un1cum/Beast_Bomber/README.md

 * git clone https://github.com/ebankoff/Beast_Bomber

 `First setup`
-- You must have support for "less secure apps" set to "turn on" on your Gmail.
-Here is the link to do so: https://www.google.com/settings/security/lesssecureapps
+- For email spam to work correctly, you must have the "less secure apps" feature enabled.
 - The program will configure everything else on its own.
 If the automatic setup fails, you can set it up manually.
 Along with Beast Bomber comes a requirements.txt file.
 This file contains external dependencies.
 To install them, you need to open cmd/terminal and write: **pip install -r requirements.txt**

 **The setup is done!**